serpent213/Two13Tec.L10nGuy/README.md

 # L10nGuy for Neos CMS

-Flow CLI companion that keeps Neos translation catalogs in sync with the actual usage inside Fusion, PHP and YAML sources.
+Flow CLI localisation companion that keeps Neos translation catalogs in sync with the actual usage inside Fusion, PHP and YAML sources.

 ## Features